Magius Casino Sister Sites 2026

 Is Magius Casino licensed and regulated?

 Not by the UK, which’ll raise a brow or two for those who prefer to stay with GamStop and all its many charms.
-It’s got some form of offshore licence, but the fine print’s not exactly warm and fuzzy.
+It holds an Anjouan Gaming licence, which is a real regulator but one with far less enforcement weight than the UKGC or MGA.
 You won’t get the same consumer safety nets you’d see under the big dogs, so maybe don’t fling your life savings at it just yet.
 Worth giving the Ts and Cs a decent poke, especially if you’re the type who likes knowing what they’re getting dragged into.

 What’s the welcome bonus like?